-From Nojiri we take a 40 minute train ride to Kiso-Fukushima.
-Kiso-Fukushima was an important town on the Nakasendo trail, being the site of one of two barrier stations on the Nakasendo.
+Saturday 25 April.
+Today we spend the day in Kiso Fukushima.
+Kiso Fukushima was an important town on the Nakasendo trail, being the site of one of two barrier stations on the Nakasendo.
 The purpose of barrier stations was to prevent the movement of political hostages and arms and every traveller or porter was subjected to checking before being allowed to continue on their way.